Of course you can go cherry picking near Los Angeles—SoCal is the fruit basket of the country!

 This is a family-owned orchard with Bing and Rainier cherries growing on dwarf trees.
 The farm trims the trees to seven feet, so all the cherries are within easy reach from the ground—a big plus for kids.
 A tractor-pulling tram, another attraction for little ones, takes you from the base of a hill to the orchard.
 There's a shaded picnic area from which you can enjoy the farm's top-notch views of the valley.
 The farm usually opens in early- to mid-June this season but be sure to call to confirm before you visit at 661.270.9106.
 If you miss the cherries, the farm grows a variety of fruits, including peaches, pears, and plums that ripen from July through October.

 Rolling Thunder guarantees pesticide-free fruit and offers three varieties of cherries to pick.
 The farm takes cash only and typically opens in mid-June, though opening dates always depend on how fast the fruit ripens!
 Call 661.270.9688 for updates.

 Full Moon Cherries is another small family farm that only takes cash.
 You can track the cherry growing progress on Facebook, and as soon as the cherries are ready to pick, the farm posts the opening dates and hours there (usually early June).

 The Annual Cherry Parade and Festival

-A local favorite, the Leona Valley Improvement Association Annual Cherry Festival, takes place on June 4, 2022.
+A local favorite, the Leona Valley Improvement Association Annual Cherry Festival, takes place on June 3, 2023.
 It doesn't get more down-home or sweet than this festival, where a local school kid suggests the theme.
-This year it's "All Aboard the Cherry Express."
+This year it's "5-0-Cherry-Oh!"
 So head on over to buy a t-shirt with that saying on it, see the car show and parade, buy some cherries and honey, and take part in a pie-eating contest!
 (This pie contest isn't how much you can eat, it's how fast you can eat one slice.)
 If you're not a fast eater, pass that by and opt for one of the famous fried cherry burritos.
 Mmmmmm.